Technology-Agnostic/OCP/README.md

 ## Open-Closed Principle

 Example of fix for open-closed principle violation.
-Class "DataFormatter" in folder "before" violates OCP.
-The result of refactoring is in folder "after". "main.js" file is "entry point" here.
+Classes "BookFormatter" in folder "before/1" and "BookFactory" in folder "before/2" violate OCP.
+The result of refactoring is in folder "after".
+Unit tests files are "entry points" here.

 ### Setup

-Install NodeJS v16.14.2
+Install NodeJS v20.11.0

-Run `node main.js`
+Run `npm install` and then `npm run test`